-- Unavailable status means you are not available for any assignments. - Available IMT Only means you are only available for IMT assignments for the IMT you are rostered with. - Available Virtual Only means you are only available virtually. - Available Local means that you are available for any assignment within the FTC Zone (see Appendix G). - Available State means that you are available for any assignment in the State of Colorado.
-See Section B for more information regarding the Colorado Mutual Aid System. - Available GACC means you are available for an assignment in Colorado, Wyoming, South Dakota, Nebraska, or Kansas. - Available National means you are available for an assignment in any of the 50 states.
+- Unavailable status means you are not available for any assignments. - Available IMT Only means you are only available for IMT assignments for the IMT you are rostered with. - Available Virtual Only means you are only available virtually. - Available Local means that you are available for any assignment within the NCC Zone (see Appendix E).

+- Available State means that you are available for any assignment in the State of Colorado.
+Information regarding the Colorado Mutual Aid System (CMAS) can be found on the DFPC website or by reaching out to your DFPC Battalion Chief. - Available GACC means you are available for an assignment in Colorado, Wyoming, South Dakota, Nebraska, or Kansas. - Available National means you are available for an assignment in any of the 50 states.

-All cooperator overhead and equipment resource status in IROC is reset to Unavailable Local the morning of the first Monday of every month.
-Once the reset has occurred, FTC Dispatch will post a message on Twitter/X saying that all cooperator resources have been reset.
+All overhead and equipment resource status in IROC is reset to Unavailable Local the morning of the first Monday of every month.
+NCC Dispatch will let DFPC know the reset has occurred and they will send out a message using Signal.
+NCC Dispatch will also post a message on Twitter/X saying that all cooperator resources have been reset.

 Each department may have as many IROC Government Representatives/Supervisors as the agency prefers.
 Each Government Rep/Supervisor will need to sign up for an IROC account using the Center Manager or Asst Center Manager's name for verifying the need for an IROC account.
 Once the IROC account is approved, the Government Rep will sign into IROC and submit a new access request (see below for information on filling out the access request).
-Once you submit the request, please email the Center Manager or the coftc@firenet.gov email to let us know of the request as we are not notified of a pending request.
+Once you submit the request, please email the Center Manager or the concc@firenet.gov email to let us know of the request as we are not notified of a pending request.